peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Resolved issues

-- Incorrect results on gfx12 in `trsv`, `asum`, and `nrm2` with large `batch_count` exceeding 65536.
+- Fixed incorrect results on gfx12 in `trsv`, `asum`, and `nrm2` with large `batch_count` exceeding 65536.
-- `gemm` with very large `K` or inner product leading dimension for which element byte offset overflowed `int32`.
+- Fixed `gemm` with very large `K` or inner product leading dimension for which element byte offset overflowed `int32`.
-- `install.sh/rmake.py` builds when `CMAKE_GENERATOR=Ninja` is set.
+- Fixed `install.sh/rmake.py` builds when `CMAKE_GENERATOR=Ninja` is set.

 #### **rocFFT** (1.0.38)

 ##### Added

-- Generalized multi-device computations for transforms such that each of the length dimension is fully covered either in all the input field's bricks or in all the output field's bricks, regardless of the type and placement of the transform.
-Specifically for real transforms, the innermost length dimension must be fully covered in all the input (resp. output) field's bricks for real forward (resp. inverse) transforms.
+- Generalized multi-device computations for transforms such that each length dimension is fully covered either in all the input field's bricks or in all the output field's bricks, regardless of the type and placement of the transform.
+Specifically for real transforms, the innermost length dimension must be fully covered in all the input (respectively, output) field's bricks for real forward (respectively, inverse) transforms.
 - Support for the gfx1250 architecture.

 ##### Optimized